Darkx-dev/instagram-clone-fullstack/README.md

-I apologize for the confusion.
-This Instagram clone is currently designed to work on a local server.
-Here's an updated version of the README.md file:

 # Instagram Clone

 This is a simple Instagram clone built using Node.js, Express, EJS templating engine, and Mongoose for the backend.
-It also includes authentication features using bcrypt, JWT, and cookie-parser, and is designed to work on a local server.
+It includes authentication features using bcrypt, JWT, and cookie-parser, and is designed to work on a local server.

 ## Getting Started